isomerpages/tp-virtualcampus/index.md

       subtitle: HUGE CHEERS FOR TEAM TEMASEK!
       id: infopic
-      description: The curtain has fallen on these annual games, and what a thrilling season it has been been!
+      description: The curtain has fallen on these annual games, and what a thrilling season it has been been.
 Dive into Team Temasek's journey to sporting glory here!
       button: RELIVE THE EXCITEMENT!
       url: /polite-games-2024/